GuildOfWeavers/genSTARK/bin/README.md

 ```
 out: $r0 + $k0 + 1;
 ```
-The script says: the next value of mutable register 0 is equal to the current value of the register, plus the current value of readonly register 0, plus 1.
+This script says: the next value of mutable register `$r0` is equal to the current value of the register, plus the current value of readonly register `$k0`, plus 1.

 If your computation involves more than 1 mutable register, your script should return a vector with values for the next state of all registers.
 Here is an example:
 ```